SchweizerischeBundesbahnen/mobile-ios-design-swiftui/README.md

             SBBTextField(text: $text)
             SBBTextField(text: $text, label: "Placeholder")
-            SBBTextField(text: $text, icon: Image(sbbName: "route-circle-start", size: .small)) }
+            SBBTextField(text: $text, icon: Image(sbbName: "route-circle-start", size: .small)) SBBTextField(text: $text, showBottomLine: false)    // hiding the separator line }
     }
 ```

 ## SBBTextArea

 SBBTextArea is a SwiftUI equivalent of UITextView with SBB style.
+By default, SBBTextArea shows a separator line at its bottom since it will mostly be used inside SBBFormGroup.
+However you can also optionally hide the separator line.

 ```
     @State private var text = ""